Chemical118/TRIS/README.md

+# This repository is deprecated
+Please use updated tool [TREW](https://github.com/Chemical118/TREW)

 TRIS : Telomeric Repeat motif Identification tool with Short-read sequencing
 ================
 TRIS is tool that can identify Telomeric repeat motif (TRM) with short-read sequencing data.
 This tool looks for repeated sequences in a single read to find candidates for TRMs, iterating through them to finally find a TRM.